TJaniF/astro-demo-airflow/generative-ai/README.md

 - dags: This folder contains the Python files for your Airflow DAGs.
 By default, this directory includes one example DAG:
-  - `example_vector_embeddings.py`: This DAG demonstrates how to compute vector embeddings of words using the SentenceTransformers library and compare the embeddings of a word of interest to a list of words to find the semantically closest match.get-started-with-airflow).
+  - `example_vector_embeddings.py`: This DAG demonstrates how to compute vector embeddings of words using the SentenceTransformers library and compare the embeddings of a word of interest to a list of words to find the semantically closest match).
 - Dockerfile: This file contains a versioned Astro Runtime Docker image that provides a differentiated Airflow experience.
 If you want to execute other commands or overrides at runtime, specify them here.
 - include: This folder contains any additional files that you want to include as part of your project.
 It is empty by default.
 - packages.txt: Install OS-level packages needed for your project by adding them to this file.
 It is empty by default.